drupal-mentoring/future-of-mentoring/README.md

 ## 2013
+Note:
+- Big changes in 2013...

 ### drupal.org upgrade

 Note:
-- Drupal.org upgrade broke drupalmentoring.org
+- Drupal.org upgrade to Drupal 7 broke drupalmentoring.org
 - The upgrade removed the JSON feature, breaking drupalmentoring.org code, and dm.o used for new contributors to say they were starting other tasks